aws-samples/aws-modernization-with-jfrog/content/6_view_results/_index.md

 12. In the **Published Modules** tab, view the set of artifacts and dependencies for your build.
 ![Npm Published Modules](/images/npm-published-modules.png)

-Our JFrog CLI CI/CD "pipeline" provided an overview of a typical build, docker build and push, security scan and promotion process using Artifactory and Xray.
+Our JFrog CI/CD "pipeline" provided an overview of a typical build, docker build and push, security scan and promotion process using JFrog Pipelines, Artifactory and Xray.
+With the JFrog Platform, you can view the results of your software build from versions to vulnerabilities.

-Next, we will deploy your docker image from the "staging" repository using ECS.